#20: Face/Off

 4 Stars

-Every time I watch Face/Off, which has been several times over the past 25 years plus, I’m still amazed by how unbelievably unrelenting it is.
-It nevers stops.
+Every time I watch Face/Off, which has been several times over the past 25 years plus, I’m still amazed by how relentless it is.
+It never stops.
 It’s as if every single person involved in the production was absolutely confident in how good this project was, so they don’t want to waste a second of screen time not entertaining you.

-This confidence that is imbued into the production, from the script to the performances to John Woo’s direction (especially Woo’s direction), gives the viewer no choice but to appreciate what is happening on screen.
-And it’s pretty incredible that this confidence exists at all, because the story, in the words of Maude Lebowski, is ludicrous.
+This confidence, from the script to the performances to John Woo’s direction (especially Woo’s direction), gives the viewer no choice but to appreciate what is happening on screen, even if it doesn’t make a lick of sense.

-FBI agent Sean Archer survives an assassination attempt by terrorist Castor Troy (oh, by the way, this all happens in the first 30 seconds of the movie), but Archer’s son is hit by the bullet and dies.
+FBI agent Sean Archer survives an assassination attempt by terrorist Castor Troy, but Archer’s son is hit by the bullet and dies.
 After his son’s murder, Archer dedicates his life to vengeance.
 Eventually he captures Troy, but only after Troy and his smarmy little brother have hidden a bomb somewhere in Los Angeles.

-So why is everybody in this production so damn confident in a script from two pretty hacky writers with a pretty stupid plot?
-I really don’t know.
+Back to my thoughts on Face/Off, it’s pretty astonishing that everybody in this production is so damn confident in a script from two pretty hacky writers with a pretty stupid plot?
+I can’t explain it.
 Maybe from working off of such a bizarre idea, everyone involved has no choice but to lean into the madness.

 John Woo certainly leans in.
 There is plenty of his signature “bullet ballet” in Face/Off, but he attacks dramatic scenes like they’re action scenes as well.
 The camera and music is kept at a constant crescendo, but he deftly navigates the story in a way that doesn’t exhaust or annoy the audience.
 He’s an F1 driver who never dips below 100 miles per hour, but there are subtle gear shifts and turn entries that keep the viewer from flying out of the car.
 It’s one of my favorite directed action movies ever.